braincore/pid-rs/README.md

 use pid::Pid;

 fn main() {
-    // Set only kp (proportional) to 10 with a limit of 100 from the
+    // Set only kp (proportional) to 10.
+The setpoint is 15.
-    // proportional term.
-The setpoint is 15. let mut pid = Pid::new(10.0, 0.0, 0.0, 100.0, 100.0, 100.0, 15.0);
+    // Set limits for P, I, and D to 100 each. let mut pid = Pid::new(10.0, 0.0, 0.0, 100.0, 100.0, 100.0, 15.0);
     // Fake a measurement of 10.0, which is an error of 5.0. let output = pid.next_control_output(10.0);